kodjane/expenseNotesWebApp/README.md

 # expenseNotesWebApp

+This project is a SpringBoot Web Application using Maven.

-The corresponding data Base file is expenseNoteDataBase folder.
+The corresponding dataBase sql file is in expenseNoteDataBase's folder.

-Pick it and import it into your own data Base
+Pick it and import it into your own local database.